b1anca/easy-anki/README.md

 # Easy Anki

-Generate your Anki flashcards from your exported Anki `.txt` data, from `.csv` or directly from an array of words.
+Fetch translations and definitions using ChatGPT and generate your Anki flashcards from an array of words, a `.csv` or your exported `.txt` Anki deck.
-Translates words and gives English definitions to boost your vocabulary!

 [![Gem Version](https://badge.fury.io/rb/easy-anki.svg)](https://badge.fury.io/rb/easy-anki)